Bucket List experiences on Scotland’s Railway

 Travel over the Glenfinnan Viaduct

 Put firmly on the map thanks to the Harry Potter film franchise, the Glenfinnan Viaduct is another one for the ‘places to visit by train’ bucket list, even if you’re not a fan of the boy wizard.
 It really is an astounding sight!
 Nestled in the valley at the top of Loch Shiel, the 21-span structure curves through the stunning valley creating wonderful photo opportunities.
-You can travel over the Viaduct all year round as part of a ScotRail journey along the scenic West Highland Line .
+You can travel over the Viaduct all year round as part of a ScotRail journey along the scenic West Highland Line.

 Glenfinnan Viaduct

-Tick off the seven cities
+Tick off Scotland's eight cities

 Here are a few of our favourite stretches: